crukci-bioinformatics/PlateLayout/README.md

 The package optimises the layout of the plate, and then randomises the columns and rows.
-The randomisation process is carried out multiple times and the distance between replicate samples is used to score each randomistation to see how well distributed/badly clumpled each sample group is.
+The randomisation process is carried out multiple times and the distance between replicate samples is used to score each randomistation to see how well distributed/badly clumped each sample group is.
 The "best" randomistation is then delivered.

 The script uses one column, defined by the `primaryGroup` argument (by default